turpault/proxy/docs/oauth2-custom-endpoints.md

 4. **Token Storage**: Access tokens are stored server-side in memory.
 Consider implementing persistent storage for production use.

+5. **Login Path Security**: The login path should be included in `publicPaths` to allow unauthenticated access, but it will automatically redirect authenticated users to the appropriate destination.

 ## Migration Guide

 ### From Default Endpoints

-If you're currently using the default endpoints (`/oauth/session` and `/oauth/logout`), you can migrate to custom endpoints by:
+If you're currently using the default endpoints (`/oauth/session`, `/oauth/logout`, `/oauth/login`), you can migrate to custom endpoints by:

 1. Adding the custom endpoint configuration to your OAuth2 config
 2. Updating your frontend code to use the new endpoints